DEMYSTIFY GOING GREEN WITH OUR FAQS

 I WANT TO BE GREENER, WHERE DO I START?

 We’d recommend going back to the home page, and clicking on the relevant link.
-If you're in production, How to add green to your shoot gives you a great general overview of what you can do.
+If you're in production, How to add green to your shoot gives you a great general overview of what you can do, and then read about the five easy things you can do.
 There are also specific hubs for crew members and heads of department, and for those who are office based.
 You can also go straight to Resources for checklists, tips on going paperless and low energy lighting, and ideas for rehoming leftovers.
-If you don’t have much time, try our green tip randomiser for a quick hit!

 HOW DO WE TURN THE TIDE AND MAKE OUR INDUSTRY GREENER AS A WHOLE?